 Ravenwood is committed to making educational opportunities like this accessible to the students who need it the most.
 No school will pay the true cost, and fees to schools are calculated using a school’s free and reduced lunch numbers.
-The true cost to bring a whole class along for 7 full days in nature per student (14 total days in the field) plus a 3-day-two-night overnight is $25,500.
+The true cost to bring a whole class 7 full days in nature spread out through the school year and culminating with a 3-day-two-night overnight camp is $25,500.

 F&R Lunch %, Fee:

 “Report after report … indicate shifts in perseverance, problem solving, critical thinking, leadership, teamwork, and resilience. … Nature may promote learning by improving learners’ attention, levels of stress, self-discipline, interest and enjoyment in learning, and physical activity and fitness.
 Nature also appears to provide a calmer, quieter, safer context for learning; a warmer, more cooperative context for learning. … It is time to take nature seriously as a resource for learning – particularly for students not effectively reached by traditional instruction.”